-Ultimately, when I was contacted by Actor Russell Brand’s associates they were looking for “off griders” in Southern California who would be able to educate the actor for a portion of his full length feature film which will study “the cultural components of our era – the boom of celebrity culture and reality TV, the birth of the Internet and social networking, the growth in advertising and public relations, and the development of the “Self Help” and “Happiness” industries.”
+Ultimately, when I was contacted by actor Russell Brand’s associates they were looking for “off griders” in Southern California.
+People who would be able to educate the actor for a portion of his full-length feature film.
+A study “the cultural components of our era – the boom of celebrity culture and reality TV, the birth of the Internet and social networking, the growth in advertising and public relations, and the development of the “Self Help” and “Happiness” industries.”

 Through the books accomplishment with Lulu, this success working with Russell Brand culminated into a match made in heaven between a Professor of Communication and an Actor.

-“We are honored to have Professor O’Connell’s expertise on this film,” commented Hattie Bowering, a producer for Russell Brand’s film.
+“We are honored to have Professor O’Connell’s expertise on this film,” commented Hattie Bowering.
+A producer for Russell Brand’s film, Bowering went on to comment..
 “Through his involvement, we have been given access to a secret world that frankly should not be secret.
 The homeless are an integral part of our culture, not just in Venice Beach, but across America.
 While their journey is tragic in so many ways, a real sense of happiness and belonging that eludes so many people exists in the homeless community.”
-(Public Information: Source is cited below).

 While I am not intimidated being on a Hollywood set because I did my own production, working closely with Russell Brand was terrific.
 He is smart, innovative, and most important has the charisma which propels his enthusiasm for his work.
 I took a liking to him because he showed that he genuinely cared about the homeless, especially the younger homeless teens on Venice Beach.
 He took his work with me very seriously.
 I led him right into the underbelly of homelessness by bringing a select group of homeless from my Lulu Best-Seller to him for his film.
 Russell fearlessly held his own.
 What I loved is that Russell’s team had my book with them at all times when I worked with them in May 2010.